JeremiahPetersen/RepoToText/README.md

 # Prompt Example

-This file is a .txt file that contains an entire GitHub repository with all of the files separated by delimiters (''') The file paths are the titles after the delimiters. ('''--- FILE AND FILEPATH HERE ---) *Add your idea here* : (Example) Please create a react front end that will work with the back end
+This file is a .txt file that contains an entire GitHub repository with all of the files separated by delimiters (''') The file paths are the titles after the delimiters. ('''--- FILE AND FILEPATH HERE ---) *Add your idea here (Example)*: Please create a react front end that will work with the back end

 ## Info